Diving into Data, Concept 8, and Deriving Value

 You have the data, now what?

 Aside from measuring it, what are you really doing with your performance data?
-There is more that you can do with this data that simply measuring different metrics to “tick a box”, to measure against targets, or to produce a report for management.
+There is more that you can do with this data than simply measuring different metrics to “tick a box”, to measure against targets, or to produce a report for management.

 As highlighted in the Standard, trend analysis of performance data over several months can allow you to make predictions regarding future resource requirements, allowing the service desk to become more efficient.
 Performance data can also be used to make other decisions, perhaps with regards to implementing new technologies, frameworks, or ways of working.